AmitKus/Notes/_notes/_09_Model_Merging.md

 it is possible to first apply PS merging to a collection of models, and then put back this merged model in the collection and apply DFS merging from this enlarged collection.

+### Limitations

+- For instance, we encountered instances where the merged models produced responses that lacked logical coherence.
+- Additionally, this study does not encompass instruction fine-tuning or alignment, raising the potential for the models to yield outputs that may be factually flawed.
 ### Resources
 - [HF: Merge models](https://huggingface.co/blog/mlabonne/merge-models)
 - [github: mergekit](https://github.com/arcee-ai/mergekit)